 A dedicated graphics card has specific requirements for the PCIe slot they need.
 They either require an x16 or an x8 slot to work.

-If you were to plug a graphics card into a weaker PCIe slot, say an x4 slot, then it may not work at all.
+It may not work if you plug a graphics card into a weaker PCIe slot, say an x4 slot.

-The image above shows that while PCIe slots can look the same, they can have vastly different functionality.
-The bottom x16 slot only has 4 lanes and hence is not suited for graphics cards.
+The image above shows that PCIe slots can look the same but have vastly different functionality.
+The bottom x16 slot only has four lanes and is unsuitable for graphics cards.

-9. Graphics Card Not Connected PCIe Power Cables
+9. Graphics Card Not Connected TO PCIe Power Cables

-If you have recently installed a mid-high end dedicated graphics, then you may have noticed power connectors on them.
+If you recently installed mid-high-end dedicated graphics, you may have noticed their power connectors.

 These power connectors are intended for PCIe power cables coming from the PSU.
-They HAVE to be connected in order for the graphics card to function.
+They HAVE to be connected for the graphics card to function.

 PCIe power cables have to be connected to your dedicated graphics card if it is a requirement.